neo4j-contrib/spatial/README.md

 * A REST API for creating layers and adding nodes or geometries to layers.
 	* For usage information
 	  see [Neo4j Spatial Manual REST](http://neo4j-contrib.github.io/spatial/#spatial-server-plugin)
-	* Note that this API provides only limited access to Spatial, with no access the the GeoPipes or import utilities
+	* Note that this API provides only limited access to Spatial, with no access the GeoPipes or import utilities
 	* This API was entirely removed when support for Neo4j 4.0 was added (version 0.27)
 * An IndexProvider API (2.x only) for Cypher access using START node=node:geom({query})
 	* It is only possible to add nodes and query for nodes, and the resulting graph structure is not compatible with any